 Economic cooperation

 The Republic of Azerbaijan and Republic of Korea are enjoying dynamic economic-trade relations.
 Azerbaijan is the largest and most significant economic-trade partner of Korea in the South Caucasus.
-During the same period, Azerbaijan’s exports to Korea expanded 3.52 times and imports from Korea grew by 18.14%.Korea is one of the biggest foreign direct investors to Azerbaijan’s non-oil sector.
+Korea is one of the top foreign direct investors to Azerbaijan’s non-oil sector.

 The Offices of Korea International Cooperation Agency (KOICA) and Korea Trade-Investment Promotion Agency (KOTRA) function in Azerbaijan to enlarge bilateral economic cooperation.
 Since launching of its operations in Azerbaijan, KOICA has implemented several grant agreements covering various economic sectors.
 Numerous Azerbaijani officials and government collaborators have participated in KOICA’s capacity building trainings aimed at exploring Korea's development experience.

 The Agreement between the Government of the Republic of Azerbaijan and the Government of the Republic of Korea on promotion and mutual protection of investments has been signed on 23 April 2007.
-The Convention between the Government of the Republic of Azerbaijan and the Government of the Republic of Korea for the avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income and capitalhas been signed on 19 May 2008.
+The Convention between the Government of the Republic of Azerbaijan and the Government of the Republic of Korea for the avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income and capital has been signed on 19 May 2008.
 The legal base of economic cooperation is being continuously broadened.

-Bilateral trade
+Bilateral trade (2020-2024)

 2020